derekbekoe/convey/README.md

   convey configure [flags]

 Flags:
-      --fingerprint string    If you know the fingerprint you want to use (SHAKE-256 hex), you can set it directly instead of using --keyfile
-  -h, --help                  help for configure
-      --keyfile string        URL or local path to keyfile (at least 64 bytes is required) --nats-cluster string   NATS cluster id
+      --keyfile string        URL or local path to keyfile (at least 64 bytes is required) --short-names           Use short channel names (channel conflicts could be more likely for a given keyfile/fingerprint)
-      --nats-url string       NATS server url
       --overwrite             Overwrite current configuration
-      --short-names           Use short channel names (channel conflicts could be more likely for a given keyfile/fingerprint)
+      --fingerprint string    (advanced) If you know the fingerprint you want to use (SHAKE-256 hex), you can set it directly instead of using --keyfile
+      --nats-cluster string   (advanced) NATS cluster id
+      --nats-url string       (advanced) NATS server url -h, --help                  help for configure
 ```

 By default, configuration is loaded from `$HOME/.convey.yaml`.